Lloyd Wright

-Frank Lloyd Wright Jr. (March 31, 1890 - May 31, 1978), commonly known as Lloyd Wright, was an American architect, active primarily in Los Angeles and Southern California.
-He was a landscape architect for various Los Angeles projects (1922–1924), provided the shells for the Hollywood Bowl (1926–1928), and produced the Swedenborg Memorial Chapel (or Wayfarers Chapel) at Rancho Palos Verdes, California (1946–1971).
+Frank Lloyd Wright Jr. (March 31, 1890 - May 31, 1978) was an American architect, active primarily in Los Angeles and Southern California.
+He was a landscape architect for various Los Angeles projects (1922–1924), provided the shells for the Hollywood Bowl (1926–1928), and produced the Swedenborg Memorial Chapel (or Wayfarers Chapel) in Rancho Palos Verdes, California (1946–1971).
 Although Wright designed many buildings during his lifetime, his career was largely overshadowed by that of his more famous father, Frank Lloyd Wright.